❤️ Sanctuary residents ❤️

 Baby Hatter is 14-15 years old and has cancer.
 We are giving him a place to live his best life possible-for however short or long that may be!
 He can occasionally be seen having bursts of energy, kicking up his feet even, running as fast as he can across the field from time to time!
 He sure seems to be happy here at Finally Home Haven, getting as much love (and treats!) as his little heart desires!

 Meet Piglet and Wilbur!
 Wilbur is 7 and Piglet is 5.
-This father and son duo arrived over the weekend from a lady who loved them dearly and tried everything possible to make sure they stayed safe.
+This father and son duo arrived from a lady who loved them dearly and tried everything possible to make sure they stayed safe.
 She needed to move and reached out to several different sanctuaries but to no avail and the only other people who were interested in them, wanted to send them to slaughter.
 She couldn’t bare to have that become their fate since she had raised them since piglets and Wilbur had the habit of following her son around like a puppy dog.
 We told her that we would help ensure her beloved animals would stay safe.
-This duo and Wilma are belove pasture mates! ❤️
+This duo and Wilma are beloved pasture mates! ❤️

 Wilma